Séamus Cullimore

 Séamus Cullimore (born 22 July 1954) is a former Fianna Fáil politician from County Wexford, Ireland.
-He is a former Teachta Dála (TD) and Senator.
+He served as a Teachta Dála (TD) and senator.

-In 1987 Cullimore was nominated by the Taoiseach, Charles Haughey to the 18th Seanad Éireann.
+In 1987 Cullimore was nominated by the Taoiseach, Charles Haughey to the 18th Seanad.
 Two years later, at the 1989 general election, he was elected to Dáil Éireann for the Wexford constituency.
 He was defeated at the 1992 general election.